📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Different wine types, different margins

-Not all wines need to have the same margin:
+Not all wines need identical margins:

 • House wine: 18-22% pour cost (priced more aggressively)